Biden is pardoning thousands convicted of marijuana charges on federal lands and in Washington

 WASHINGTON (AP) — President Joe Biden is making thousands of people who were convicted of use and simple possession of marijuana on federal lands and in the District of Columbia eligible for pardons, the White House said Friday, in his latest round of executive clemencies meant to rectify racial disparities in the justice system.

 The categorical pardon Friday builds on a similar round issued just before the 2022 midterm elections that made thousands convicted of simple possession on federal lands eligible for pardons.
-Friday's action adds additional criminal offenses to those eligible for a pardon, making even more people eligible to have their convictions expunged.
-Biden is also granting clemency to 11 people serving what the White House called "disproportionately long" sentences for nonviolent drug offenses.
+Friday’s action adds additional criminal offenses to those eligible for a pardon, making even more people eligible to have their convictions expunged.
+Biden is also granting clemency to 11 people, including two Georgians, serving what the White House called “disproportionately long” sentences for nonviolent drug offenses.

+Darryl Allen Winkfield, of Augusta, and Anthony Ewing, of Union City, were both serving prison sentences for conspiracy to distribute cocaine.
+Winkfield had been sentenced to life and Ewing to 20 years.
+Both will be released April 20, 2024 and will spend the next 10 years on supervised probation.

 Biden, in a statement, said his actions would help make the “promise of equal justice a reality.”